 Dr James McLean

-Dr James McLean is a locally and internationally trained orthopaedic surgeon with a special interest in arthroscopic (key-hole) surgery and reconstructive and joint-replacement surgery.
-His primary goal is to obtain the best possible outcome for his patients and their family.
+Dr James McLean is a locally and internationally trained orthopaedic surgeon specialising in shoulder and upper limb surgery, with a special interest in arthroscopic (key-hole) surgery and reconstructive and joint-replacement surgery.
+He is an active member of the Shoulder & Elbow Society of Australia and The Australian Hand Surgery Society.
+His primary goal is to obtain the best possible outcome for his patients and their families.

 Up-to-date in the latest orthopaedic advancements

 Keeping up-to-date with new developments and technical advancements is integral to his practice and Dr McLean regularly participates in continued education activities.
 His ongoing contributions to orthopaedic literature have seen him co-author several book chapters on upper limb conditions, and publish numerous research papers in peer-reviewed journals.